node-3d/image-raub/README.md

 * A http(s) URL.

-Uses [FreeImage](http://freeimage.sourceforge.net/) as a backend decoder.
+[FreeImage](http://freeimage.sourceforge.net/) is used as backend decoder.

 Additional features include: